Blackfoot River Fly Fishing

 The Blackfoot River has always been a well-loved favorite trout fishery of the “locals”.
 But, Big Blackfoot River Fly Fishing was truly made famous nearly worldwide by Norman McClain’s movie “A River Runs Thru It”!

 The Blackfoot is a gravel bottom, boulder-strewn “Freestone” river that begins near the Continental Divide east of Lincoln.
 And it runs down through the Blackfoot Valley for over 130 river miles where it joins the Clark Fork River at Bonner, Montana.
-Nearly 100 miles of the Blackfoot are “floatable”.
+Nearly 120 miles of the Blackfoot are “floatable”.
+The first 35 miles are off limits to commercial floating.
 The water is cold and clear and the numerous rapids keep it well oxygenated.
-A trouts paradise!
+The Blackfoot River is truly a trout paradise!

-A Blackfoot River fly fishing trip will provide you with one of the most memorable fishing experience of a lifetime!
+A Blackfoot River fly fishing trip will provide you with one of the most memorable fishing experiences of a lifetime!

 This is one of the most beautiful, scenic rivers in Montana!
 It can be hard to keep your eyes on your fly when you’re surrounded by the breathtaking scenery of pine forests and towering cliffs!